Sebagabones/CITS3007Project/Phase1/Report/report1.md

   - Secure comparison functions (`consttime_memcmp`) to prevent timing attacks

   - Session tracking with unique, securely generated session tokens (e.g., using `/dev/urandom`)

+  - Enforcing bans for users who abuse the code of conduct #?

 ### 4.3.3 How the group will ensure it is effectively used: